 (1) WA-GREET.
 Carbon intensities for fuels must be calculated using:

 (a) WA-GREET 3.0 (November 28, 2022) or another model that ecology determines to be equivalent or superior to WA-GREET 3.0.
 WA-GREET 3.0 was derived from CA-GREET 3.0 model (August 13, 2018), and is posted on ecology's website https://www.ecology.wa.gov.
-CA-GREET 3.0 includes contributions from the oil production greenhouse gas estimator (OPGEE2.0) model (for emissions from crude extraction) and global trade analysis project (GTAP-BIO) model together with the agro-ecological zone emissions factor (AEZ-EF) model for land use change (LUC).
+CA-GREET 3.0 includes contributions from the oil production greenhouse gas estimator (OPGEE2.0) model (for emissions from crude extraction) and global trade analysis project (GTAP-BIO) model together with the agro-ecological zone emissions factor (AEZ-EF) model for land use change (LUC) (December 31, 2014).

 (b) If a reporting entity wishes to use a modified or different life cycle carbon intensity model, it must be approved by ecology in advance of an application under WAC 173-424-610.

 (2) Ecology review of carbon intensities.
-Every three years, or sooner if ecology determines that new information becomes available that warrants an earlier review, ecology will review the carbon intensities used in the CFP and must consider, at a minimum, changes to:
+Ecology will regularly review the carbon intensities used in the CFP and must consider, at a minimum, changes to:

 (a) The sources of crude and associated factors that affect emissions such as flaring rates, extraction technologies, capture of fugitive emissions, and energy sources;